aarongustafson/aaron-gustafson.com/source/_posts/2015-08-05-ramblings-on-new-browser-features-interoperability-craft-and-the-future-of-the-web.markdown

 ---
 layout: post
-title: “Ramblings on New Browser Features, Interoperability, Craft, and the Future of the Web"
+title: "Ramblings on New Browser Features, Interoperability, Craft, and the Future of the Web"
 date: 2015-08-05 11:14:23 -0400
 comments: true
 categories: ["web design",browsers,craft,"the web"]